 - Wear a sleep mask – Light is a powerful signal to your brain to be awake.
 Light “pollution” makes it hard to sleep well.
 Even the glow from your smart phone may pass through your closed eyelids and into your hypothalamus – the part of the brain that controls sleep.
 This delays your brain’s release of melatonin.
 Put away your devices, use room darkening shades and use a sleep mask, and you’ll sleep better.

 - Detox bath – Add essential oils to an Epsom Salt bath.
 Scents like lavender, chamomile and yang-ylang activate the alpha wave activity in the back of your brain which leads to relaxation and helps you sleep more soundly.
 The magnesium in the Epsom salts help the body relax.
 The warm bath also keeps your body temp warmer to get to sleep better.
 Here is my Detox Bath recipe

 - Cut back the caffeine – Don’t consume caffeine 4-6 hours before bed.
 This includes dark chocolate!

 - Avoid alcohol – Don’t drink alcohol for several hours before sleep.
 If you have a glass of wine to help you sleep, it will initially act as a sedative, but it actually disrupts REM sleep, and you’ll wake up in the middle of the night when the alcoholic drink is being metabolized.
 Stick with a drink at dinner if you must, three hours or so before bedtime.

-- Have something to eat if you are hungry – If blood sugar drops below 50 at night, it can increase levels of adrenaline, glucagon, corisol and growth hormone all of which can stimulate the brain.
-But eating a big meal before sleep is not a good idea.
+- Have something to eat if you are hungry – If blood sugar drops below 50 at night, it can increase levels of adrenaline, glucagon, cortisol and growth hormone all of which can stimulate the brain.
+But eating a big meal before sleep is not a good idea either.
 Your body will be too busy digesting to focus on the restorative aspects of sleep like detoxifying, regenerating cells and reviving.
 The best snacks contain both a carbohydrate and the amino acid tryptophan.
 Legumes, nuts and seeds are all good choices.
 Apples and nut butter or a little gluten-free oat based granola with nuts and coconut milk are my go to choices for a before bed snack.